Competitor race rules

 Q – How do I change the team captain

 Q – How can we make team changes after entries close at midnight on Wednesday 5th February 2020 (for South Island) / Wednesday 18th March 2020 (for the North Island)?

 A – Please print out the attached form here complete and bring with you when your team comes to registration to pick up your race box.

 Q – How do I find out which start wave our team is in?

-A – The final updated team start wave list will be posted on the event website on Friday 8th March 2019, under ‘Information’ on the main menu bar and on the ‘Timetable’ drop-down sub-menu here.
+A – The final updated team start wave list will be posted on the event website, under ‘Information’ on the main menu bar and on the ‘Timetable’ drop-down sub-menu here.

 Q – Will there be Eftpos facility at the registration expo for event merchandise purchases?

 Q – One of our team-mates has picked up a late injury close to the event, and we are struggling to find a replacement team member.
 Can our team start with only three members and if so what are the implications of this?

 A – Yes.
 As a last resort you can start and participate in the event as a team of three, however your teams ranking will be placed behind that of all teams starting and finishing with a complete team of four women.
 One team member will need to sit out the kayak though, as craft are double vessels.
 Consequently, we strongly encourage you to search for a replacement team member right up to the event registration expo.
 If you are unable to find a fourth team member, you must inform the event staff at the registration expo when picking up your team race box.
 This so we know how many people will be starting and out on the course.
 No part refunds will be given for the missing fourth team member.
 Teams may not start with only two team members.